The first month in 2016 started poorly. Here’s my dividend income and Income Fund update for January 2016.

 How many companies have tried and failed to become a Dividend Champion with 25+ years of annual dividend growth?
 How many of the former Champions are back in the running for another try at Dividend Championship?

 Read on for some stats on the rise and fall of Dividend Champions since 2007.

-A Dividend Growth portfolio is well suited to be viewed as a mini-index fund since it’s an allocation to a specific set of dividend growth stocks held with a long-term buy and hold strategy in mind.
-Here’s how you can make your own index fund from your stock portfolio.
+A Dividend Growth portfolio is well suited to be viewed as a mini-mutual fund since it’s an allocation to a specific set of dividend growth stocks held with a long-term buy and hold strategy in mind.
+Here’s how you can make your own mutual fund from your stock portfolio.

 After writing the review of my portfolio performance, I realized that the dividend growth performance chart I put in was completely inaccurate.
 So here’s an updated look along with a couple of obvious but perhaps overlooked points.

 In the summer of 2014, some 18 months ago, I reviewed the performance of my stock portfolio.
 I’ve hesitated to do it again because I was more interested in dividend income and I wasn’t worried about trying to beat the market with my stock selection.
 I have since ‘evolved my position’ (as a politician might say) because I was wrong (as a politician wouldn’t say) and I only just realized that this week…

 I added to my current holding in Diageo plc (DEO) last week; 7 shares at $106.96 for a total of $755.67 including fees.

 As a daily Quicken 2015 user, I upgraded to Quicken 2016 this week.
 The changes aren’t very significant but I chose to upgrade anyway.
 So here’s my Quicken 2016 review, with my thoughts about the latest version as well as an updated look at my Income Portfolio Morningstar X-Ray and an updated Credit Score just for fun!

 I’m ending 2015 with a bang!
 Here’s my wet worth update and spending summary for December – this post follows on from my December income summary.